moheladwy/Groq-Csharb/README.md

 type-safe interface to access Groq's powerful language models, vision capabilities, audio processing, and advanced tool integration features.

+**📜 Origin & Attribution**
+This project is a modernized fork of the original [GroqApiLibrary](https://github.com/jgravelle/GroqApiLibrary) by [J. Gravelle](https://github.com/jgravelle).
+The original library provided a solid foundation for Groq API integration in .NET.
+This fork has been extensively refactored and enhanced.
+**Massive thanks to J. Gravelle for creating the original library!** 🙏

 <a href="https://groq.com" target="_blank" rel="noopener noreferrer">
   <img
     src="https://console.groq.com/powered-by-groq-dark.svg"